TUM IdeAward Terms and Conditions of Participation

 1. Entry Conditions and Restrictions

 - Ideas that have already been implemented in existing companies or companies where related business activities have already been initiated, are excluded from entry.
-This condition also applies where the company was founded outside Germany.
+This condition also applies if the company was founded outside Germany.

 - Reapplication is possible.